-‘Teen Mom 2’ Star Briana DeJesus Celebrates Anniversary With Boyfriend With Vacation
+‘Teen Mom 2’ Star Briana DeJesus Celebrates Anniversary With Boyfriend On A Vacation

 He needed his post by saying he “loves” Briana.

-Briana and John are in a long-distance relationship with Briana living in Florida and John living in New York.
-Despite the distance, the couple have managed to make their relationship work and appear to be happy together.
+Briana and John are in a long-distance relationship, with Briana living in Florida and John living in New York.
+Despite the distance, the couple has managed to make their relationship work and appear to be happy together.

 Briana was added to the cast of Teen Mom 2 in 2017.
 Prior to that, she had appeared on Season 4 of 16 and Pregnant as well as the short-lived MTV show Teen Mom 3.
 She was added to the cast as a fifth member.
 Initially, there was a lot of drama surrounding Briana, particularly her relationship with Kailyn Lowry’s ex-husband Javi Marroquin.
 However, after she moved on from Javi, the drama calmed down.